zzymyn/PSFix/README.md

 ### Launcher

-Run `PSFixLauncher.exe` to launch Photoshop with the fix injected.
+Run `PSFixLauncher.exe` to launch Photoshop with the fix.
+You'll have to use the launcher every time you want to start Photoshop, if you don't want to have to do that, use the plugin instead.
 Note that `PSFixLauncher.exe` still uses the `PSFix.8bp` file so keep that next to `PSFixLauncher.exe`.

 ## Technical Details